denjn5/denjn5.github.io/_posts/2017-07-08-no-frills-sunburst-tutorial-1.md

 We've got a palette (the SVG), data, and some calculated arcs.
 Let's put it all together and create our sunburst.
 And then give it some color.
 This is a long section.
 But it's all one connected series of steps.

 ### Draw Our Sunburst
 Let's talk about the first 6 lines of this code block.
+It's a lot to take in, but these 6 commands act as a unit to get our sunburst on the page.
+So stick with me and we'll make it through together.
 ``` javascript
 g.selectAll('path')  // <-- 1
     .data(root.descendants())  // <-- 2